Solar Electricity for the Developing World — 2017

 • Micro-enterprise and ecotourism

-• Composting and biodigester toilet and
+• Composting and biodigester toilet and wastewater management systems

 • Nature study and awareness